Ultimate Guide to Star Wars: Galaxy’s Edge at Disney World

 Visiting Star Wars: Galaxy’s Edge at Disney World

-Star Wars: Galaxy’s Edge (better known to most visitors as “Star Wars Land”) is the newest land to open at both Disneyland in California and Disney World in Florida.
+Star Wars: Galaxy’s Edge (or “Star Wars Land” as some visitors call it) is the newest land to open at both Disneyland in California and Disney World in Florida.

 This guide focuses on the Star Wars: Galaxy’s Edge land at Disney World.